-Top Ten Parenting Ideas #6: Decisions in Advance
+Top Ten Parenting Tips #6: Decisions in Advance

 We meet many families that have gone through much worry and grief because of a single bad decision that one of their children made.
 Kids get blindsided by peer pressure that they had not anticipated or prepared for.
 The best way to prevent this from happening is to work with young children (from about age 8 to 14) on making their own list of “Decisions in Advance.”